ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 ### Adding the Prometheus data source

 The very first thing you must configure is the connection to a data source from which Grafana can get data to show.
-In this case you will make a connection with your Prometheus server:
+Here you will configure a connection with your Prometheus server:

 1. Click on the menu button found at the upper left side of the Grafana dashboard: